Elginz/ForeCoin/README.md

 This is the implementation of project 4.2: Financial Advisor Bot.
 It creates a bot that analyses financial data of crypto currencies in order to make recommendations for a dynamic investment strategy.
+______
+<h3 align="center">About the Bot</h3>

+Our AI-powered cryptocurrency advisor combines cutting-edge machine learning models to provide comprehensive market analysis.
+The system continuously monitors market data and news sentiment to deliver real-time insights for informed trading decisions.

 The bot currently works with 5 cryptocurrencies

-Stable Coins: BTCUSDT, ETHUSDT, BNBUSDT
+**Stable Coins:** BTCUSDT, ETHUSDT, BNBUSDT

-Volatile Coins: DOGEUSDT, SHIBUSDT
+**Volatile Coins:** DOGEUSDT, SHIBUSDT
 ______
 <h3 align="center">🖥️ How to run 🏃</h3>